-Student Contact Information

-Student's Name: Date of Birth:

-Phone Number: Student ID:

-Email Address:

-Move-in date:

-I want to move into Housing for (ircle one): Fall Spring Year

-Instructions for evaluator

-and credentials must be provided of the United State Code makes it by a qualified healthcare provider.
-Your name, signature, tit at the end of this form.
-[Please note: Section 1001 of Title 1 a criminal offense to willfully falsify a material fact or make hin the jurisdiction of a federal agency].
-Please answer the e.

-This form can be returned to:
+Student Contact Information Student's Name: Date of Birth: Phone Number: Student ID: Email Address: Move-in date: I want to move into Housing for (circle one): Fall Spring Year Instructions for evaluator This evaluation must be filled out by a qualified healthcare provider.
+Your name, signature, title, and credentials must be provided at the end of this form.
+[Please note: Section 1001 of Title 18 of the United State Code makes it a criminal offense to willfully falsify a material fact or make a false statement in any matter within the jurisdiction of a federal agency].
+Please answer the questions as thoroughly as possible.
+This form can be returned to: Address: Director of Residence Life Louisiana Christian University Box 586, Pineville, LA 71359 Office 318-487-7154 reslife@lcuniversity.edu Evaluator Information Name: Title: Phone: License or Certification Number:

-Address:

-Director of Residence Life Louisiana Christian University Box 586, Pineville, LA 71359 Office 318-487-7154 reslife@lcuniversity.edu

-Evaluator Information

-Name: Title:

-Phone: License or Certification Number:

 Signature: Date: